-If you have changed employers and have old 401K’s sitting around, you may want to consider a 401K rollover to an IRA or your current 401K, in order to consolidate your 401K’s.
+If you have changed employers and have old 401Ks sitting around, you may want to consider a 401K rollover to an IRA or your current 401K, in order to consolidate your 401Ks.
 You may be able to save money on fees in an IRA versus your 401K.

 401K Maximum Contribution Discussion:

-- Do you plan on maxing out your 401K in 2016 or 2017?
+- Do you plan on making the maximum 401K contribution in 2023 or 2024?